worthyontheweb/notes/notes.md

 Used for things such as updating the password and changing the time on a Pi

-sudo raspi-config *using super user powers to update the configuration of the Pi*
+sudo raspi-config *using super user powers to update the configuration of the Pi* Updating the time is linked to the localisation.
+If the pi doesn't know it's in the UK it won't display the correct time, especially during BST.
+Updates require restarting the Pi which appears to reset the time - requires more info